alex-snezhko/grain-test/README.md

 Tests: 3 passed, 1 failed
 ```
-In this example, we used tuples for our test case values, but we just as easily could have used any other value; for example, records:
+In this example, we used tuples for our test case values, but all that `testMultiple` does is pass down each value in the list to the callback function running our tests.
+Therefore, we just as easily could have used any other types of values; here's an example using records, clarifying the role of each value in the inputs:
 ```
+// ...

 record TestInput {
   low: Number,
   high: Number,